oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

     // private function - restore the previous module and action function setModuleAction(module, action) {

+        // this call changes the current module and action to the
+        // values provided to the function
         session.execute(`
             begin dbms_application_info.set_module(
                 module_name => :module,